 I'm a Southwestern PA native with a deep love for Batman, video games, and anything that smells of old books.

 I stand on the shoulders of giants, blessed to be mentored by several knowledgeable, and more importantly virtuous men.
-I've been involved in several Christian ministries, and have worked in daycamps, retail, and college administration.
+I've been involved in several Christian ministries, and have worked in daycamps, retail, college administration, and career counseling.